For Current Fellows

 1. Have a mentor and be engaged in a research project by January of your sophomore year.
 If you enter the summer after sophomore year without a mentor, you risk losing your fellowship.

-2. Maintain a 3.0 cumulative GPA, and maintain the minimum amount of credits each semester.
-If your GPA falls below a 3.0, or you do not maintain the minimum amount of credits, you forfeit access to your funds.
+2. Maintain a 3.0 cumulative GPA, and maintain the minimum number of credits each semester.
+If your GPA falls below a 3.0, or you do not maintain the minimum number of credits, you forfeit access to your funds.
 If this happens for three semesters in a row, you will be removed from the program with the right to appeal.

 3. Maintain your major in a Krieger School of Arts & Sciences department.
 If you are a double major, your primary major must be in the Krieger School.